madham97/Least_Miserables/README.md

 # Least Misérables: Bomberman Game Agent

 Welcome to the **Least Misérables** repository!
 This project is part of the Machine Learning Essentials Summer 2023 course, focusing on developing an intelligent agent to play the Bomberman game using machine learning techniques.
+Detailed report included in Documentation.pdf

 ## Project Overview